 The work of Subtask C is organized in the following four activities:

-C.2 Flexibility product guides and implementation tools.
-Tools (eg check lists and calculators) will be developed to enable engineers and product suppliers to evaluate the suitability and viability of preferred flexible demand technologies in different scenarios.
+C.2 Flexibility product performance assessment.
+Tools (eg check lists, calculators, simulations) will be developed to enable engineers and product suppliers to evaluate the suitability and viability of preferred flexible demand technologies in different scenarios.
 Frequently asked questions will be identified and answered.
+Some specific exemplar flexible demand technologies/products will be analysed.
+Results will be used to inform relevant guides and Subtask D case studies.

-C.4 Time-of-use carbon assessment.
+C.3 Time-of-use carbon assessment.
 The carbon emissions of buildings, that optimise based on the time-of-use carbon intensity of consumed energy, will be compared with the carbon emissions of buildings that optimise based on average annual emissions intensity factors.
 Analysis will be performed by simulation, using different greenhouse gas emissions intensity scenarios, reflecting different jurisdictions energy decarbonisation pathways.

 Subtask D: Case Studies and Implementation Models